reinhart1010/nix/docs/en/common/helm.md

 ---
 # helm

-Helm is a package manager for Kubernetes.
+A package manager for Kubernetes.
-Some subcommands such as `helm install` have their own usage documentation.
+Some subcommands such as `install` have their own usage documentation.
 More information: <https://helm.sh/>.

 - Create a helm chart: